Applications to study for Masters and research degrees at the Royal Agricultural University need to be made directly through the university.

 How will I be taught?

-For most postgraduate programmes group sizes are in the range of between 20 – 100 depending on the course and electives chosen (if relevant).
+For most postgraduate programmes, group sizes range between 20 – 100 students depending on the course and electives chosen (if relevant).
 However, alongside the lectures are small group seminars and tutorials where you will have the opportunity to explore key concepts in more detail, discuss topical issues relating to the key themes and undertake practical activities that help set the theories in context.
-To compliment the lectures and seminars, there may also be practical sessions, laboratory classes, off-site visits, case studies, guest speakers and field trips that are included in your timetabled activities depending on the modules you are studying.
+To complement the lectures and seminars, there may also be practical sessions, laboratory classes, off-site visits, case studies, guest speakers and field trips that are included in your timetabled activities, depending on the modules you are studying.

-Part of the reason for studying at postgraduate degree level is so that you are equipped with the knowledge and skills for a lifetime’s career.
-It is imperative therefore that you are able to monitor and evaluate your own progress, take responsibility for your own learning and work collaboratively to solve problems.
-Postgraduate programs allow you the opportunities to refine these skills.
-Student and lecturer are therefore on a truly collaborative journey as you move through your course and it is only fully effective if both parties are genuinely engaged.
-To provide you with every opportunity to immerse yourself in the subject we use our virtual learning environment where you can find all of the modules that you are studying that year, as well as a course page for your programme.
-The module pages contain all of the information relating to that module – the teaching schedule, the learning materials, assessments, online activities, additional resources, which staff members are involved and how to contact them, as well as links to additional external sources of information.
-The programme page has information relating to timetables, assessment schedules, course meetings and other relevant resources.
-There are also links to your timetable and the various support services in the university.
+Part of the reason for studying at postgraduate degree level is so that you are equipped with the knowledge and skills for your career.
+It is crucial for you to monitor and evaluate your own progress, take responsibility for your own learning and work collaboratively to solve problems.
+Postgraduate programmes help you develop these skills.
+Students and lecturers are on a truly collaborative journey as you move through your course and it is only fully effective if both parties are genuinely engaged.

 When you first enrol, you will be assigned a personal tutor who will meet with you at least once a term, but you can request a meeting at any time.
-A meeting with a personal tutor offers the chance to talk through issues and may be all it takes to find a resolution for any challenges you are facing but, if necessary, they are also able to guide you towards more specialist services.
-Student Services encompass a whole host of personal, financial and health and well-being resources that can step in and support you if needs be, and we also have a team of academic support mechanisms to help with disabilities and identified learning needs.
-This may be help with time management, organisation, note taking or how to structure academic assignments all the way through to specialist support for dyslexia, dyspraxia etc. The important thing is to talk to your tutor about how we might help you and not to stew on worries or problems.
+Meeting with your personal tutor offers the chance to talk through any issues, and may be all it takes to find a resolution for any challenges you are facing, but if necessary they are also able to guide you towards more specialist services.